 These feelings are especially common amongst first-generation college students, gender minorities, and youth of color, who work or study in predominantly White spaces, and who face additional systemic challenges such as bias and exclusion in their journeys.
 As disheartening as these feelings are, they are common - you are not alone!
 There are tools to combat them and remind yourself that you deserve everything you have and that your presence in every space matters.
 Here are a few of our tips to combat imposter phenomenon and gain back some self-confidence!

 Ask for help.

 Asking for help is a strength, not a weakness.
-Reach out to your bosses, coworkers, or professors when you need a helping hand.
+Reach out to your bosses, coworkers, or professors when you need a helping hand, or reassurance.
 Not only will their guidance give you more confidence in school and work, but it will highlight your dedication and value to what you do.

 Build your self-confidence.